christoff-buerger/racr/examples/examples-overview.md

 **Size:** Small/Medium
 **Scheme library:** Yes

 Implementation of the Questionnaire Language, the competition scenario of the [_Language Workbench Challenges 2013 and 2014_](http://www.languageworkbenches.net).
-For a description of the scenario consult `./questionnaires/documentation/language-workbench-challenge-2013.pdf`.
+The Questionnaire Language provides means for the convenient specification of formulas, consisting of questions users interactively answer, and form fields, computed from respective answers.
+Given the description of a formula, an interactive runtime rendering is generated and automatically updated (for example, new questions are shown if certain fields are selected or within a certain range of answers etc).
+For a complete description of the scenario consult `./questionnaires/documentation/language-workbench-challenge-2013.pdf`.

 The questionnaires of the _RACR_ solution look as follows:

 ![correct-questionnaire-scenario](questionnaires/documentation/figures/correct-questionnaire-scenario.png)